UT-MPC/pxt-moveSMART/tutorial5.md

 How this works is that when button A is pressed, we will start counting steps, and also start the timer.
 When button B is pressed, we will stop the timer and stop counting steps.
-Then we take the number of steps, and divide it by the number of minutes elapsed.
+Then we take the number of steps, and divide it by the number of seconds elapsed.

 ## Step 4